petermc87/data-visualization-r/README.md

 This repo is a collection of test programs running R for data visualization.

 ## Purpose
-To gain the skills necessary to build raliable and efficient data visualization plots and charts.
+To gain the skills necessary to build reliable and efficient data visualization plots and charts.